community-exchange-network/Observability/grafana-cloud/README.md

 Cloud deployed with Docker

-**Requirements** Before starting, be sure you have on the local server docker and eventually docker-compose (for older OS versions).
+**Requirements** Before starting, be sure you have on the local server git, docker and eventually docker-compose (for older OS versions).
 Get Grafana Cloud account at [*https://grafana.com/*](https://grafana.com/) and generate API key or use an existing one, Prometheus and Loki username, password and URL.